jcwebhole/rails-blog/README.md

 # A Blog Using Ruby on Rails
 Started with a simple online tutorial then extended to use user authentication with multiple user types.
+A working version can be found at https://rails-blog-jasonbruno.c9users.io/ email notifications and signup confirmation has been disabled - also changing your user_type to admin will have to be done manually so let me know by contacting me at https://jasonbruno.net

 ### Features
 - Simple homepage interface